arunsisodiya/infra-problem-solution/README.md

 In this section, we will build the application and containerize it.
 Since we will be pushing our application to cloud infrastructure, we will need a docker repository to access the docker images of applications.

 Currently, I am using a docker hub as solution which can be replaced with private repositories such as [AWS ECR](https://aws.amazon.com/ecr/).
 Docker Hub is only for demo purpose.

+> Note: To use docker hub on your machine, you might need to login with your account.
+Please follow [this](https://ropenscilabs.github.io/r-docker-tutorial/04-Dockerhub.html) tutorial to login via CLI.

 ### Variables